afederici75/Videomatic/README.md

 Generally speaking, the code in this repositiory will be kept open and it's meant to be freely usable by anyone.

+**Ask us more about the future of Videomatic and how you can contribute.
+We have a big plan and even bigger dreams! :)**

 ## A Video Analysis Companion